SergiyKochenko/portfolio-project-four/README.md

 This project was inspired by the Hello Django project and the I Think Therefore I Blog project.
 Website template from Aquarium community.

-### Acknowledgments
+### Acknowledgment

-Kerry Colledge for supporting all our group and for  individual support in all circumstances.
+ - Kerry Colledge for supporting all our group and for  individual support in all circumstances.
+- Code Institute (especially the Django blog) which helped me to understand how it all comes together.
-The tutor support team at Code Institute for their support.
+- The tutor support team at Code Institute for their support.
-To my friends who participated in testing my application.
+- To my friends who participated in testing my application.
+- Martina Terlevic (my mentor), for helping me.
+ - Class mates for helping me.

 [Back to the top](#table-of-contents)